abhiprj/abhiprj/README.md

 - 👋 Hi, I’m Abhishek Prajapati
-- 👀 I’m interested in Playing Batmeanton, cricket etc
+- 👀 I’m interested in Playing Batmeanton, cricket, Chess etc
 - 🌱 I’m currently learning Btech(Computer science and Engineering)
 - 💞️ I’m looking for job or startup in MNC's company.
 - 📫 How to reach me ( Via phone no: 8604812911; email: abhimrj8355@gmail.com)